Verilog

 Verilog, standardized as IEEE 1364, is a hardware description language (HDL) used to model electronic systems.
-It is most commonly used in the design and verification of digital circuits at the register-transfer level of abstraction.
+It is most commonly used in the design and verification of digital circuits, with the highest level of abstraction being at the register-transfer level.
 It is also used in the verification of analog circuits and mixed-signal circuits, as well as in the design of genetic circuits.

 In 2009, the Verilog standard (IEEE 1364-2005) was merged into the SystemVerilog standard, creating IEEE Standard 1800-2009.
-Since then, Verilog is officially part of the SystemVerilog language.
-The current version is IEEE standard 1800-2017.
+Since then, Verilog has been officially part of the SystemVerilog language.
+The current version is IEEE standard 1800-2023.